ibm-cloud-docs/bare-metal/eos-os-considerations-classic-bm.md

 {{site.data.keyword.attribute-definition-list}}

-# End of support operating system considerations
+# End of support for operating systems considerations
 {: #eos-os-considerations-bm-classic-intro}

 If you use an operating system (OS) that is at or past its end-of-support (EOS) date, security and stability risks are possible.
 The vendor no longer provides updates or security fixes for deprecated OS versions.